MarvinJWendt/testza/README.md

 NOTE: Every system takes a different amount of time to complete a function.
 Do not set the duration too low, if you want consistent results.

-When using a custom msg, the same formatting as with fmt.Sprintf() is used.
+When using a custom message, the same formatting as with fmt.Sprintf() is used.

 Example: